 Extensions of time to file.
-You can get an automatic 4-month extension of time to file your tax return by filing Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.
-Bona fide residents of the Virgin Islands must file this form with the Virgin Islands Bureau of Internal Revenue.
-Non-Virgin Islands residents should file separate Forms 4868 with the IRS and the Virgin Islands Bureau of Internal Revenue and make any payments due to the respective jurisdictions.
-However, the Virgin Islands Bureau of Internal Revenue will honor an extension request that was timely filed with the IRS
+You can get an automatic 4-month extension of time to file your tax return.
+See Extensions of time to file under Filing Tax Returns, earlier.
+Bona fide residents of the Virgin Islands must file paper Form 4868 with the Virgin Islands Bureau of Internal Revenue.
+Non-Virgin Islands residents should file separate extension requests with the IRS and the Virgin Islands Bureau of Internal Revenue and make any payments due to the respective jurisdictions.
+However, the Virgin Islands Bureau of Internal Revenue will honor an extension request that was timely filed with the IRS.

-If you need more time after filing Form 4868, file Form 2688, Application for Additional Extension of Time To File U.S. Individual Income Tax Return.
+If you need more time after filing Form 4868, file Form 2688.
 For more information, see the Form 2688 instructions.